jacksonsunny29/jacksonsunny29/README.md

 - 🔭 I’m an AI and Visual Computing Specialist.
 - 💻 I've worked with Samp.ai as an AI Engineer.
-- 💻 I've interned and worked with Telecom Paris and  SAMP.ai on Computational geometry and 3D Computer Vision respectively.
+- 💻 I've interned with Telecom Paris and  SAMP.ai on Computational geometry and 3D Computer Vision respectively.
 - 👯 I’m looking to collaborate with everyone to learn and build amazing products.
 - 🥅 2025 Goals: Deep Dive into 3D Computer Vision, Algorithms and Mathematics!
 - ✨ We can be good friends if you're interested in literature, philosophy and physics!